Aliases for DVL1 Gene

 GeneCards Summary for DVL1 Gene

 DVL1 (Dishevelled Segment Polarity Protein 1) is a Protein Coding gene.
 Diseases associated with DVL1 include Robinow Syndrome, Autosomal Dominant 2 and Autosomal Dominant Robinow Syndrome.
-Among its related pathways are Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling and HTLV-I infection.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/Ca2+ Signaling and Other Non-canonical Wnt Signaling Pathways and Transcription Androgen Receptor nuclear signaling.
 GO annotations related to this gene include identical protein binding and enzyme binding.
 An important paralog of this gene is DVL3.

 UniProtKB/Swiss-Prot for DVL1 Gene